Southwest Mashed Potatoes

 4 pounds Yukon Gold or Yellow Finn potatoes, peeled and sliced

-3 cloves garlic + 2 more (optional)
+3 cloves garlic + 2 more (optional for cream mixture)

 3 dried New Mexico chiles